 Wisconsin Trout Fishing

-All about fishing for rainbow, brook, brown and lake trout in Wisconsin lakes and streams.
+All about fishing for rainbow, brook, brown and lake trout in local lakes and streams.

 Most trout fishing in Wisconsin is conducted on the banks of rivers and streams.
 Some ponds, parks and small lakes have natural or stocked populations of trout.
 A few of the major lakes in the state have significant trout populations, they are Beaver Dam Lake, Big Green Lake, Green Lake, Lake Geneva, Lake Michigan and Lake Superior.
 Some of the major lakes, as well as smaller lakes and ponds, are stocked with trout, and many of these offer ice fishing in winter.

 Visit the Wisconsin Department of Natural Resources website for schedules and details regarding trout stocking in Wisconsin.